 How much should you charge for bait?

-Prices for bait vary, but average about $4 to $5 per dozen.
+As mentioned earlier, prices for bait vary, but average about $4 to $5 per dozen.
 Prices for fishing supplies and tackle vary.
 Check prices in your local area to make sure you’re competitive.
-Your profit margin after cost of goods, rent, and overhead should be about 30%.
+Your profit margin after the cost of goods, rent, and overhead should be about 30%.

 Your target market will be local anglers, which is a broad category.
 You should spread out your marketing to include sites like TikTok, Instagram, and Facebook.